FOSSClubSIT/FOSS-Recruitment-2025/projects/Sumesh_Eshaan/Readme.md

 ## AI Tools Used
 Ai tools Used-
-1) Chat gpt for ui
+1) Chat gpt for ui and help with api
 2) Gemini for code dubugging

 ---